kids encyclopedia robot

 1971 Tempo: In the Seventies Commentator

-1976 The Celebrity Game TV series
+1976 The Celebrity Game Contestant TV series

 1979 The Great Train Robbery Performer

-1995 Neighbours: A 10th Anniversary Himself / Lou Carpenter TV special (documentary)
+1995 Neighbours: A 10th Anniversary Himself / Lou Carpenter TV documentary special

 1996 Burke's Backyard Celebrity Gardener TV series

-1996 National Television Awards Himseif Awards show
+1996 National Television Awards Himself Awards show

-2000 Neighbours Revealed Himself TV special (documentary)
+2000 Neighbours Revealed Himself TV documentary special

 2008 Neighbours on Five